bbauska/W3Cx-5of5/README.md

   alt="More plotting function examples in JS using D3 function plot library." />
 </p>

-<p>Look at the result: I&apos;ve got 2 different
+<p>Look at the result: I&apos;ve got 2 different functions that have been plotted
-functions that have been plotted in my graph.
+in my graph.
 I can, instead of using this, I can maybe plot x2 (x square 2), like this, okay.
 It should work.
-Ok, we can see a little bit of it here.
-Maybe we will change the domain, so instead of stopping at 1, we go to 10.
-Here we go!
-And if we look at the values, we see the x square function that is a bit better, and if we just plot it for x=0 to x=2&hellip; &hellip;In that case, I've got another scale for looking at the functions.</p>
+Ok, we can see a little bit of it here.</p>

+<p>Maybe we will change the domain, so instead of stopping at 1, we go to 10.
+And if
+we look at the values, we see the x square function that is a bit better, and if we just plot it for x=0 to x=2&hellip; &hellip;In that case, I've got another scale for looking at the functions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~ 104. still more plotting functions in js using function plot library (76) ~~~~~~~~~-->
 <p align="center" width="100%">